-Though machine learning is hardly a new technology, it’s entering more and more conversations as a mainstream technology.
-Its implications are wide—you can’t pick up your phone without crossing several machine learning models at work.
+Though machine learning is hardly a new technology, it’s entering more and more conversations as artificial intelligence continues its rapid expansion.
+The implications of machine learning are wide—you can’t pick up your phone without crossing several machine learning models at work.

 With the technology becoming more approachable, businesses are turning to it in droves, and are quickly realizing its transformative potential.
 Repetitive processes that used to suck up hours of employee time can now be automated, freeing up humans for higher quality work.
 Customers are better served, receiving responses faster.
 Organizations operate with increased efficiency, squeezing more value from technology and people.
 It’s plain to see that machine learning is changing the way we work.

 So what is machine learning?
 This introductory article will give a brief history, provide examples of common machine learning applications, and discuss the benefits of using machine learning in a business setting.

 In computer science, machine learning is a type of artificial intelligence (AI) that helps software applications grow more accurate in predicting outcomes without being explicitly programmed.
 To do this, machine learning relies on algorithms and statistical models that are trained on large amounts of data.
 As a system processes more and more data, it is able to make more accurate decisions.

 There are several different types of machine learning.
 Three of the most common include supervised learning, unsupervised learning, and deep learning.

 In supervised learning, the system is trained on labelled data, where the correct output is provided for each input.
 This allows the system to learn the relationship between the input and the output and make predictions on new data.

 In unsupervised learning, the system is not given any labelled data, and must find patterns and relationships within the data on its own.
 This is often used for clustering and grouping data points.